EngBaz/Similarity-Question-Detection/Readme.md

 ### How to test ?
 Test the trained model on new question pairs by running the testing code.
 This will provide predictions on the similarity of the question pairs based on the trained model.
-To evaluate the trained models, edit the config file in ./configs (example : ./configs/bert_test_config.ini) than run the following command :
+To evaluate the trained models, edit the config file in ./configs (example : ./configs/bert_test_config.ini) then run the following command :
  ````
  python eval.py --configs ./configs/bert_test_config.ini --model bert